- Some snakes need to eat every few days, but some can go for months between meals.

-Due to some of these unique alterations, snakes can go a long time without needing a meal.
+Due to some of these unique alterations, some snakes can go a long time without needing a meal.
 But the whys and the hows are the important part of the answer.
 This is how some snakes have developed the ability to go for long periods without eating and how circumstances led to them becoming this way.

 How Snakes Consume Their Prey

-The open and hissing jaw of a snake might be terrifying up close, but it’s also a reminder that we’re lucky to be able to chew.
+The open jaw of a snake might be terrifying up close, but it’s also a reminder that we’re lucky to be able to chew.
 All snakes are ambush predators, but they’ve developed three primary methods for consuming prey, each of varying effectiveness depending on the size, nature, and environment of a species.

 But only about one in five snake species is venomous.

 Constrictor species are by far the most common, as they use various methods to incapacitate their prey before swallowing.
 Others are simple, effective predators that can reach out and swallow prey whole.
 For constrictors and venomous snakes, the real chore comes from actually swallowing their prey.

 Unable to rip or cut the flesh, these snakes have to open their jaws as wide as they can and slowly wiggle their lower jaws underneath the prey animal, like lining up a forklift.
 A snake’s upper and lower jaw don’t detach from one another, but it can open up to four times the width of a snake’s body.
 Their skin is similarly designed for flexibility and to stretch around the food item.